-Death and Total and Permanent Disablement (TPD) cover
+Death and Total & Permanent Disablement (TPD) cover

-Death and TPD insurance cover can give some financial support in the difficult event you become terminally ill, permanently disabled or die.
+Death and TPD insurance cover can give some financial support if you become terminally ill, permanently disabled or die.
 You can choose to have Death-only cover, TPD-only cover, or Death and TPD cover.

 Note, if you're a DBD member, you also generally have inbuilt death and disablement benefits.

 When you first become a UniSuper member, you automatically receive default insurance cover, provided you meet certain eligibility criteria.

 Depending on your age, default cover is one unit of Death and TPD insurance cover.